 Ai Tre Scalini

-Established in 1895, this little winery in the heart of Monti will conquer your heart with its movie-like, intimate atmosphere and an unbeatable selection of over 300 artisanal drinks between wine and beer.
-Like all the best traditional eateries in Rome, you’ll find the specialty of the day written on a blackboard, all made with fresh and locally sourced ingredients.
+Established in 1895, this little winery in the heart of Monti will conquer your heart with its movie-like, intimate atmosphere and an unbeatable selection of over 300 artisanal drinks from wine and beer.
+Like all the best traditional eateries in Rome, you’ll find the speciality of the day written on a blackboard, all made with fresh and locally-sourced ingredients.

-The restaurant is run by Romans but to me the pizza resembles a Napoletano style pizza with a thick crust.
-They cook it in an oven that is over a hundred years old.
-I don’t know why that is important, but it always is.
-The owners are actually from the Trevi Fountain area, which is rare because nobody lives there, and have saved us all from tourist trap armageddon.
+The restaurant is run by Romans but to me, the pizza resembles a Napoletano-style pizza with a thick crust.
+They cook it in an oven that’s over a hundred years old.
+I don’t know why that’s important, but it always is.
+The owners are actually from the Trevi Fountain area, which is rare because nobody lives there, and they have saved us all from tourist trap armageddon.

-This is my number 1 Trevi Fountain pick for a great, cheap, and fun meal near the Trevi Fountain and possibly the best pizza restaurant in Rome.
+This is my number one pick for a great, cheap, and fun meal near the Trevi Fountain and quite possibly the best pizza restaurant in Rome.

 This group of shops and restaurants are owned and operated by a few chefs with Michelin star backgrounds.
 However, you won’t get Michelin star prices here.
 Definitely more expensive than your average meal but really cool and worth the money.

-The ambiance of the restaurant is super modern with an open kitchen and prep.
+The ambience of the restaurant is super modern with an open kitchen and prep area.
 Come here for lunch or dinner with a big appetite and an open mind.
 Reservations are recommended.

 Address: Via della Stelletta, 4

-This restaurant arguably sits on the border of Trastevere and Monteverde which puts it on the border of the historical center.
-Antico Arco has earned a Michelin Plate due to their fantastic dishes and presentation.
-It is unlikely you will see another “out-of-towner” in this restaurant as it is a local favorite and just slightly outside the tourist center.
-That said, it is in an amazing area with incredible viewpoints which makes it a real treat!
+This restaurant arguably sits on the border of Trastevere and Monteverde, which puts it on the border of the historical center.
+Antico Arco has earned a Michelin Plate for their fantastic dishes and presentation.
+It’s unlikely you’ll see another out-of-towner in this restaurant as it’s a local favorite and it’s just slightly outside the tourist center.
+That said, it’s in an amazing area with incredible viewpoints, so it’s a real treat!

-You’ll want to take a taxi up unless you’re looking to be really hungry by the time you reach the top of Gianicolo.
-Walking down is definitely an option as you’ll pass by Acqua Paola and into Trastevere which boasts incredible views of Rome.
+You’ll want to take a taxi there unless you’re looking to be really hungry by the time you reach the top of Gianicolo.
+Walking down is definitely an option as you’ll pass by Acqua Paola and go into Trastevere, which boasts incredible views of Rome.
 This is definitely one of the best restaurants in Rome for the money you’ll spend.
 Its location also makes it a great experience—slightly outside the center and a truly romantic view!

-La Pergola is considered to be in the institution of Italian dining.
-This three-star Michelin rated restaurant has continuously earned its crown year after year.
+La Pergola is considered to be the institution of Italian dining.
+This three-Michelin-star restaurant has continuously earned its crown year after year.
 Let’s put it this way, there are 137 three-star rated Michelin restaurants on Earth.
-9 of those are in Italy and La Pergola is the only one in Rome.
-That is the reason why it is without argument the best restaurant in Rome.
-That said, one could argue that there are better restaurants per dollar spent.
+Nine of those are in Italy, and La Pergola is the only one in Rome.
+That’s why it’s without a doubt the best restaurant in Rome.
+You could, however, argue that there are better restaurants per euro spent.

-If you are looking for a fancy night out for a very special occasion then you are in the right place.
-You’ll want to make an RSVP, Dress nice, bring your appetite and checkbook.
+If you’re looking for a fancy night out for a very special occasion, then this is the right place.
+You’ll want to make a reservation, dress nice, bring your appetite, and certainly your checkbook.
 This may be the best meal you ever have.

 Address: Via Alberto Cadlolo, 101